acend/terraform-training/content/en/docs/03/4-data-sources.md

 ### Explanation

 The `data` keyword references objects not managed by this terraform stack (code base).
-This is common and very useful in cloud engineering to reference already existing infrastrucutre components like manually added DNS zones or resources managed by another Terraform stack!
+This is common and very useful in cloud engineering to reference already existing infrastructure components like manually added DNS zones or resources managed by another Terraform stack!

 ## Try it out!